achacha/freeCGI/README.txt

 accepting it as-is and you are assuming full responsibility for it.
 That doesn't mean I won't answer question or suggestions.

-Support is email based (alex@achacha.org) and timeliness is not guaranteed but I have been doing my best since 1994.
+Support is email based (achacha@hotmail.com or http://www.achacha.org/) and timeliness is not guaranteed but I have been doing my best since 1994.